 As a journalist, he mainly writes for the Guardian, and mainly about books.
 He writes fiction and non-fiction reviews and for several years ran the Not The Booker Prize, and the Guardian’s online book club, The Reading Group.

 We’ve helped hundreds of writers achieve their goals

 But don’t take our word for it!
 You can check out what our students have to say about their experiences below.

 Who is this course for?

 This course is perfect for anyone serious about writing a novel and seeing it traditionally published, or successfully self-published.
-Ideally, students on the course have already working on a draft they’d like to write and polish.
+Ideally, students on the course have already started working on a draft they’d like to write and polish.
 This is truly one of the best novel writing courses available.
-The mentoring aspect of this course will be completely personalised to you, so we’ll work from whatever your starting point happens to be, and provide you with all the writing tips and advice you need.
+The mentoring aspect of the course will be completely personalised to you, so we’ll work from whatever your starting point happens to be, and provide you with all the writing tips and advice you need.

 Do you handle all genres?
 What about creative non-fiction?
 What about children’s and Young Adult?

 We warmly welcome writers in almost every genre, from very literary to commercial.
-Our tutors work across a diverse list of fiction and creative non-fiction genres.
+Our tutors work across a diverse list of categories, including both creative non-fiction and fiction writing.
 We certainly also welcome YA writers.
 If you write for much younger children, the course may be less suitable – but feel free to ask.

 What is the application process?